neologismus/neologismus/README.md

 # Neologismus
 This is the unique service for parsing web-pages and saving found neologisms.
-The service is packed in Docker container, so the main requirement for your PC is **Linux OS**.
+The service is packed in Docker container.
 ## How to build the service
 **command:**
 docker-compose run